-Undergraduate: Only those courses in which a student has earned a grade of "D" or "F" can be repeated for purposes of replacing the lower grade.
+Undergraduate: Any course in which a student has earned a grade of "D" or "F" may be repeated for purposes of replacing the lower grade.
 The last grade earned is used to compute the grade point average.
-Any course in which a grade of "D" and/or "F" is earned three times at Bethel University may not be repeated at Bethel University.
-In addition, credit earned through examination may not be used to replace a "D" or "F" grade earned in a course.
+However, any course in which a grade of "D" or "F" is earned three times at Bethel University may not be repeated at Bethel University.
+The required Major courses are an exception.
+The number of attempts for Major Courses is limited only by any Academic and/or Financial Aid Satisfactory Academic Progress Policies.
+Further, credit earned through examination may not be used to replace a "D" or "F" grades earned in a course.
+The Registrar's Office posts a grade of "F" for all courses that are not graded 30 days after the course completion date.
+Students wishing to challenge a grade may do so in writing.
+(See Appeals Process below.)